Undelete, File Recovery or Data Recovery Software. What is the difference?

 To understand different situations that can lead to data-loss, you may want to read:

-Can data be recovered using file recovery software if …
+Can my data be recovered using file recovery software if …

 Classes of File Recovery or Data Recovery Software